sadahsn/server-applicant-test-18/README.md

 Ans:
 * CarController has all CRUD operations
 * DriverController is extended with additional functionalities like selectCar, deSelectCar.
-* DriverDo is mapped with selected car id.
+* DriverDto is mapped with selected car.
 * Added example data to data.sql.
-Schema related infomation is in schema.aql
+Schema related information is in schema.aql
 ---